Welcome to today's edition of the Rush 24-7 podcast.

 Clinton had to go to Detroit one week before an election.

-More than 500 people came to the rally, but the gym at Renaissance Haskrule was only about one-third full.
+More than 500 people came to the rally, but the gym at Renaissance Haskrule was only about one-third full, even though Clinton used to command full houses wherever he went, especially in Detroit.

-For Mark Schauer, Democrat Battle Creek, locked in one of the most competitive races in the state against former U.S. Representative Tim Wahberg.
+Clinton also went to Ann Arbor for a rally with John Dingell, D. Detroit, who is facing a challenge from Republican Rob Steele in Battle Creek, he went to for a campaign stop for Mark Schauer, Democrat Battle Creek, locked in one of the most competitive races in the state against former U.S. Representative Tim Wahlberg.

 So here you've got Clinton all over a blue state drawing half crowds.

-There was a story last week that um Obama is still drawing his crowds, but they're leaving shortly after he begins speaking.
+There was a story last week that Obama is still drawing his crowds, but they're leaving shortly after he begins speaking.

-Because the belief is that nobody turns on women more than Bill Clinton does.
+So they're bringing out Bill Clinton because the belief is that nobody turns on women more than Bill Clinton does.

 He turns women on and he turns on them at the same time.